 Let me explain.

-My observation of a group of college students
+My observation of college students speaking in group

 Few months back, I observed a class of 30-odd first-year undergrad students perform a speaking exercise.

 The exercise was quite simple.
 The students were divided into pairs and were asked to interview each other for few minutes to know the background, hobbies etc. of their partner.
 After they finished interviewing, students came in front of the class one by one and narrated to the class what they gathered about their partner.
 (There was no sequence in which they came forward.
 Anyone could raise hand and volunteer.)